PSG made its way to the round of 16 with a win.

-The Ligue 1 champions were missing striker Zlatan Ibrahimovic because of a heel injury, but still had too much for their Cypriot opponents at the Parc des Princes.
+The Ligue 1 champion was missing striker Zlatan Ibrahimovic because of a heel injury, but still had too much for its Cypriot opponent at the Parc des Princes.

 This was underlined as early as the first minute when Edinson Cavani collected a Gregory van der Wiel cross in the box before firing in a shot on the turn.

-Cavani also planted a header against the base of the post as the home side wasted a host of good chances, but, in the end, one goal was all they required.
+Cavani also planted a header against the base of the post as the home side wasted a host of good chances, but, in the end, one goal was all that was required.

-The win extends PSG's unbeaten record in all competitions this season and takes them to 10 points from their four Champions League matches in Group F – a total that can only be overtaken by second-placed Barcelona, who beat Ajax 2-0 on Wednesday and host Laurent Blanc's men in the final round of group games on 10 December.
+The win extends PSG's unbeaten record in all competitions this season and takes the club to 10 points from four Champions League matches in Group F – a total that can only be overtaken by second-placed Barcelona, which beat Ajax 2-0 on Wednesday and hosts Laurent Blanc's men in the final round of group games on 10 Dec.

-In contrast, APOEL are still seeking a first away victory in the Champions League proper, with this their fifth defeat in 10 matches.
+In contrast, APOEL is still seeking a first away victory in the Champions League proper, with this the fifth defeat in 10 matches.

-This second successive loss to PSG leaves them bottom of the group with just a single point to their name and braced for a battle with Dutch side Ajax for a consolation place in this season's Europa League.
+This second successive loss to PSG leaves the club bottom of the group with just a single point to its name and braced for a battle with Dutch side Ajax for a consolation place in this season's UEFA Europa League.

 The Cypriot side faced a major uphill battle from the moment goalkeeper Urko Pardo allowed Cavani's shot on the turn to beat him and find the corner of the net after just 54 seconds.

 That said, APOEL should have been level 10 minutes later when Nuno Morais somehow contrived to fire over from point-blank range after Salvatore Sirigu had pushed out an initial header from a corner.

 From then on it was largely one-way traffic, albeit with no end product.